Customer gifts: what tax limit in 2026?

 The 73 euro threshold: what exactly is it for?#

-This amount of 73 euros including VAT corresponds to the ceiling below which a business gift is considered a low-value gift under Article 298 of the French General Tax Code.
+This amount of 73 euros including VAT corresponds to the ceiling below which a business gift is considered a very low value item, under Article 28-00 A of Annex IV to the French General Tax Code.
 It was revalued in 2021 (previously set at 69 euros) and has not been modified since.

 Concrete example: a company gives each of its 50 main clients a gift box worth 65 euros including VAT.
 The corresponding VAT is fully recoverable.
 If the same box is priced at 78 euros including VAT, VAT deduction is excluded for the entire amount.